Bandwidth-Samples/in-app-calling-demo-python/README.md

 In order to use the Bandwidth API, users need to set up the appropriate application at the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create an API user.

-To create an application log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
-Fill out the **New Application** form selecting the service (Voice) that the application will be used for.
+To create an application, log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
+Fill out the **New Application** form; selecting the service (Voice) that the application will be used for.
 All Bandwidth services require publicly accessible Callback URLs, for more information on how to set one up see [Callback URLs](#callback-urls).

-For more information about API credentials see our [Account Credentials](https://dev.bandwidth.com/docs/account/credentials) page.
+For more information about API credentials see our [Account Credentials](https://dev.bandwidth.com/docs/credentials) page.

 When configuring your application, make sure to set the `Call-Initiated Callback URL` as `http://<your-ngrok-url>/bandwidth/webhooks/voice/initiate` and the `Call Status Callback URL` as `http://<your-ngrok-url>/bandwidth/webhooks/voice/disconnect`.